Oulart–The Ballagh GAA

 Oulart–The Ballagh is a Gaelic Athletic Association club in County Wexford, Ireland.
 The club takes its players primarily from the area around the villages of Oulart and The Ballagh.
 The club has won the Wexford Senior Hurling Championship on 13 occasions, most recently in 2016.
 Their main rivals are Buffers Alley.
-Former hurlers associated with the club include former Wexford manager Liam Dunne and current Oulart–The Ballagh senior manager Martin Storey.
+Notable former hurlers associated with the club include Liam Dunne and Martin Storey.

 History

 Oulart–The Ballagh were the opponents of Mount Leinster Rangers in the final of the 2013 Leinster Senior Club Hurling Championship when Mount Leinster Rangers became the first club from Carlow to win the title.

 Camogie

-Oulart–The Ballagh won the All-Ireland Senior Club Camogie Championship in 2011-12 They previously won the Leinster senior club championships in 2009 and 2010.
+Oulart–The Ballagh won the All-Ireland Senior Club Camogie Championship in 2011-12.
+They previously won the Leinster senior club championships in 2009 and 2010.